barisbasaran/mymarket/documents/PAGES.md

 ### Manage Account

-You may manage your account by viewing your account, updating your contact information and address information.
+You may view your account details.

 ![](images/manage-account1.png)

+You may update your contact information.

 ![](images/manage-account2.png)

+You may update your address information.

 ![](images/manage-account3.png)

 ## Top Navigation